 Look for vascular and neural deficits.
-If present, should be investigated further.
+If present should be investigated further.

 Significant blood may result in tachycardia and hypotension.
 Fractures are commonly associated with other bony injuries, including tibial shaft fractures, ipsilateral femoral neck fractures, and extension of the fracture into the distal femur.

-In delayed presentation, look for compartment syndrome.
+In the delayed presentation, look for compartment syndrome.
 Pain out of proportion to the injury could suggest an acute compartment syndrome and/or muscle ischemia due to arterial injury.

 - Subtle tenderness and/or swelling.